 If you’ve felt the benefits of not drinking alcohol, you may want to push on.
 Being alcohol-free doesn’t have to be a forever decision, so don’t put yourself under pressure to be perfect.
 But you might want to experiment with 100 days without drinking to see what happens.
 Or could you go through the holiday season without drinking?
 All sorts of alcohol-free opportunities open up once you realise that drinking is never compulsory.

 Whatever happens beyond your month off alcohol, you will have done a good thing by taking a break.
-Whether you breeze through October or you struggle to stay on track, put another alcohol-free month in your diary now.
+Whether you breeze through this month or you struggle to stay on track, put another alcohol-free month in your diary now.
 You won’t regret it.